Peter Murray (rugby union): Rugby union

 A hooker, Murray made his debut for Wanganui as an 18-year-old.
 He represented the province from 1901 to 1909, and made two appearances for the North Island, in 1904 and 1908.
 Murray played just one match for the New Zealand national side, the All Blacks, a Test against the touring British and Irish Lions in 1908.

 Political career and other activities

 Murray was elected as a member of the Waimarino County Council in 1916, and served as its chairman from 1918 to 1926.
 He was involved with the local Agricultural and Pastoral Association and Collie Club, and was a director of the Farmers' Co-operative Association.
 Murray also served as president of the Waimarino Racing Club and the Waimarino Golf Club.
 His wife, Gladys Murray, was the ladies' captain of the Waimarino Golf Club for a time.

 Death

-Murray died in Auckland on 6 February 1968, and his body was cremated at Purewa.
+Murray died in Auckland on 6 February 1968, and his body was cremated at Purewa Cemetery.